orocos/rtt_ros_integration/rtt_actionlib/README.md

 For an Orocos RTT component to provide an actionlib interface, it needs to provide the topics described above.
 In order to expose actionlib interfaces to components running in real-time threads, we should use the rtt data ports to connect to these topics.
+In order to make it easy to connect these ports, this package provides a C++ API for constructing the appropriate RTT data ports and an RTT service for connecting those ports to ROS topics if necessary.

 Contents
 --------